hartwigmedical/pipeline5/README.md

 1. Repeating for the `resources` bucket;
 1. Running the image creation script against the production project.

-See scripts in `cluster/images`.
+See the `backup_to_bucket.sh`, `create_custom_image.sh` and `promote_environment.sh` scripts in `cluster/images`

 ### 3.5 Invocation

 Our build produces a Docker container that can be used to run the pipeline in production.

 Pv5 runs are controlled via command line arguments to the main program which can be used to override the defaults.
-A subset of the arguments are defaulted to empty because a useful default does not exist; a value will need to be explicitly required for your run for these.
+A subset of the arguments are defaulted to empty because a useful default does not exist; a value will need to be explicitly specified for the run for these.
 As of this writing this subset contains:

-- The `set_id`, which is needed to tie the run back to metadata in the SBP API when the run completes and we want to upload the results.
+- The `-set_id`, which is needed to tie the run back to metadata in the SBP API when the run completes and we want to upload the results.
-- The `sample_id`, needed to indicate which sample belonging to the set is being processed by this part of the run.
+- The `-sample_id`, needed to indicate which sample belonging to the set is being processed by this part of the run.
 - For the somatic phase, the program needs to be told to run in the somatic mode (see the [technical overview](#1-technical-overview) section above).
+Pass `-mode somatic` on the command line.

 Other arguments may be desirable or this list may have changed by the time you read this; run the application with the `-help` argument to see a full list.